CIS8004 Enterprise Planning and Implementation

 Moderator: Jeffrey Soar

-Organisations require ICT in order to manage their businesses.
-A major concern in managing these ICT is the system aspects concerning business processes, the planning involved in managing these business processes and the implementation of various business systems in an integral fashion so that business continuity can be assured both to internal as well as external stakeholders.
-This course will cover a range of topics in three basic blocks namely – Business systems; Planning aspects; and Implementation aspects.
-In order to reinforce the theoretical concepts, health systems are used as case studies so that the application of the business processes can be properly understood, leading to hands-on experience.
+Organisations require information and communication technology (ICT) in order to manage their businesses.
+A major concern in managing these ICT is the business processes, the planning involved in managing these business processes and the implementation of various business systems in an integral fashion so that business continuity can be assured both to internal as well as external stakeholders.
+This course will cover a range of topics in three basic blocks associated with enterprise planning and implementation namely – business systems; planning aspects; and implementation aspects.
+In order to reinforce the theoretical concepts, health information systems are used as case studies so that the application of the business processes, systems and implementation can be properly understood, leading to hands-on experience.

-This course introduces the student to the building blocks of business systems within an Information Technology (IT) domain and provides skills in determining their implementation value to business.
-This is done using a number of approaches for researching, analysing and synthesising them from sources ranging from learned to trade journals.
-Students are required to apply these skills to the topic area of Health Informatics.
+This course introduces the building blocks of business systems within an information and communication technology (ICT) domain and provides skills in determining their implementation value to enterprises.
+This is done using approaches for researching, analysing and synthesising them from sources ranging from learned to professional journals.
+These skills are further applied to health information systems to reinforce the theoretical concepts learned in the course.

 On successful completion of this course, students should be able to:

-- demonstrate an in-depth knowledge of concepts involved with business systems and associated information technology issues
+- demonstrate an in-depth knowledge and understanding of concepts involved with business systems and associated information and communication technology (ICT) issues

 - use health informatics as a case study to demonstrate understanding in a given context